Predicting the $\bar{D}_s^{(*)} D_s^{(*)}$ bound states as the partners of $X(3872)$: Introduction

-The heated discussion on the strange partners of $P_c$ and $Z_c$ states reminds us of the $\SU3$ partner states of $X(3872)$, the super star in the exotic hadron family.
+The heated discussion on the strange partners of the $P_c$ and $Z_c$ states reminds us of the $\SU3$ partner states of $X(3872)$, the super star in the exotic hadron family.
 In Refs.~\cite{Nieves:2012tt,Guo:2013sya,Baru:2016iwj}, the heavy quark spin symmetry (HQSS) partners of $X(3872)$ with the $J^{PC}$ quantum numbers $2^{++}$ was proposed.
 In this work, we will consider the $\bar{D}_s^{(*)} D_s^{(*)}$ states as the counterparts of $X(3872)$ in the HQSS and $\SU3$ symmetry.
 Recently, the lattice QCD calculation with $m_\pi \simeq$ 280 MeV indicated the existence of the scalar $\bar{D}_s D_s$ bound state~\cite{Prelovsek:2020eiw}, which might correspond to the $\chi_{c0}(3930)$ observed by the LHCb Collaboration~\cite{Aaij:2020ypa,Aaij:2020hon}.
-In this work, we will show that, if we assume the $X(3872)$ is a very loosely bound state of the $\bar{D}^{*0}D^0/\bar{D}^0 D^{*0}$ system, the existence of the scalar $\bar{D}_s D_s$ bound state would indicate more deeply bound states in the $\bar{D}_s^{(*)} D_s^{(*)}$ channels.
+In this work, we will show that the existence of the $\bar{D}_s^{(*)} D_s^{(*)}$ bound states is the natural consequence of two prerequisites in the $\SU3$ symmetry and HQSS, \begin{itemize} \item The $X(3872)$ is the molecular state with its mass coinciding exactly with the $\bar{D}^*_0{D}_0$ threshold; \item There exist the $\bar{D}_sD_s$ bound states with $J^{PC}=0^{++}$. \end{itemize}

 This work is organized as follows.
 In Sec.~\ref{sec:symmtry}, we discuss the $\SU3$ symmetry, HQSS and their breaking effects for the $\bar{D}_{(s)}^{(*)} D_{(s)}^{(*)}$ di-meson systems.
 In Sec.~\ref{sec:dsds}, we prove the existence of $\bar{D}_s^{(*)} D_s^{(*)}$ bound states from the perspective of $\SU3$ symmetry and HQSS as the partners of $X(3872)$.
-In Sec.~\ref{sec:cal}, we adopt the contact interaction in the symmetry limits to demonstrate the existence of the $\bar{D}_s^{(*)} D_s^{(*)}$ bound states numerically.
+In Sec.~\ref{sec:cc}, we show that the predictions of the $\bar{D}_{(s)}^{(*)} D_{(s)}^{(*)}$ bound states are valid when the coupled-channel formalism is adopted for $X(3872)$.
 We conclude with a brief discussion and a short summary in Sec.~\ref{sec:sum}.